Decking cost Calculator, Decking labour rates and decking cost per sq m.

 Costs represented are exclusive of vat.
 Every decking will be a different cost, the end-user must take into consideration the material, shape, elevation, complexity and detailing.

 If you are seeking a service with a design and construction in the centre of London, there are additional costs.
-Consider that logistics, additional time taken, restricted working day, parking and congestion will add to the labour costs.
+Also, consider that logistics, additional time taken, restricted working day, parking and congestion will add to the labour costs.
 This can increase the cost substantially, perhaps multiples more of the figures used as a guide in the above text.